OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 - **Key Management**: Securely store private keys and seed phrases
 - **Verify Contracts**: Always interact with official Olympus contracts
 - **Stay Informed**: Keep up with protocol updates and security announcements

+## 7. Adding Support for New Assets

+### Overview

+The Convertible Deposits system is designed to be extensible, allowing the protocol to add support for new assets over time through the standard Olympus governance process.

+### Asset Addition Procedure

+#### Step 1: Asset Evaluation

+Before proposing a new asset, evaluate the following criteria:

+##### Technical Requirements

+- **Token Standard**: Must be ERC20 compliant
+- **Decimals**: Must have a standard decimal configuration (typically 6 or 18)
+- **Liquidity**: Sufficient on-chain liquidity for the asset to support deposit volumes
+- **Stability**: Price stability characteristics suitable for convertible deposits

+##### Risk Assessment

+- **Smart Contract Risk**: Audit status and security history of the asset
+- **Counterparty Risk**: Dependency on external systems or oracles
+- **Market Risk**: Volatility and correlation with other protocol assets
+- **Regulatory Considerations**: Compliance requirements for the asset type

+##### Yield Potential

+- **Native Yield**: Does the asset generate yield on its own?
+- **Vault Options**: Are there reliable ERC4626 vaults available?
+- **Risk-Adjusted Returns**: Yield potential relative to risk profile

+#### Step 2: Governance Process

+##### Request for Comment (RFC)

+- Post a detailed RFC on the [Olympus forums](https://forum.olympusdao.finance)
+- Include comprehensive analysis of the proposed asset
+- Outline technical requirements, risk assessment, and expected benefits
+- Gather community feedback and address concerns

+##### Olympus Improvement Proposal (OIP)

+- Submit a formal OIP based on the RFC discussion
+- Include finalized technical specifications and implementation details
+- Subject to community review and discussion period
+- Build consensus among key stakeholders

+##### OCG Proposal

+- Submit a final OCG proposal for implementation
+- Include all technical specifications and governance parameters
+- Subject to standard Olympus governance voting procedures
+- Requires quorum and approval thresholds as defined in governance parameters

+#### Step 3: Implementation

+##### Technical Deployment

+- Deploy a new auctioneer contract for the new deposit asset (no code changes needed)

+##### OCG Proposal Execution

+- Enable the auctioneer for the new asset
+- Enable the asset on the DepositManager (including the ERC4626 vault for yield)
+- Set up receipt token naming conventions
+- Set the reclaim rate and borrowing parameters

+### Future Considerations

+#### Potential Asset Categories

+- **Stablecoins**: Other major stablecoins with established track records
+- **Yield-Bearing Assets**: Tokens that generate native yield
+- **LSTs**: Liquid Staking Tokens with reliable oracle pricing
+- **RWA Tokens**: Real World Asset tokens with appropriate risk profiles

+#### Governance Parameters

+- Each new asset will require individual parameter tuning
+- Risk limits may be set per asset type
+- Yield strategies will be selected based on asset properties